What Age Do Kids Stop Playing with Toys?

 Age 0-2: Exploring the World Through Play

-Children in this age range are still learning and developing their motor skills, so they need toys that help to develop these.
+Children in this age range are still learning and developing their motor skills, so they need toys that help to build these.
 Toys like rattles, blocks, activity boards, and shape sorters will be ideal for 0-2-year-olds as they can explore them safely.

 These toys will also help children learn to recognize shapes, colors, and sounds while stimulating their minds.
-As children in this age range tend to be quite active, tricycles, ride-on, and any toys that promote physical activity are also great options.
+As children in this age range tend to be quite active, tricycles, ride-ons, and any toys that promote physical activity are also great options.

 Age 3-4: Building Cognitive Skills with Toys